Historians are the guardians of memory.

-The history major at Christendom College requires 27 credit hours of advanced courses, including Senior Seminar and Thesis (HIST 512), Historiography (HIST 399), and the following distribution requirements: one course in European History before 1500, one course in early modern history, one course in modern European History, and one course in American History.
+The history major at Christendom College requires 27 credit hours of advanced courses, including Senior Seminar and Thesis (HIST 512); one course in American History; one course in European History before 1500; one course in Early Modern European History; and one course in Modern European History.
 The history minor requires 18 credit hours of advanced courses.
 A course grade of at least C-minus is required to fulfill the requirements of the major or minor.

 HIST/CECS 309 History of Ancient Greece This course examines ancient Greek culture from the Bronze Age to the Hellenistic period with a special interest in the Heroic Age of Homer, the Persian and Peloponnesian Wars, Periclean Athens, and the establishment of Hellenistic order.
 This course is built around the reading and discussion of primary texts by writers such as Hesiod, Homer, Aeschylus, Thucydides, Isocrates, Aristotle, Xenophon, Polybius, and Philo.
 The course concludes with a reflection upon the Hellenistic influence on the Greek Fathers of the Church.
 (Cross-listed in Classical and Early Christian Studies)